speedie1337/spmenu/docs/run-docs.md

 typing in `https://gnu.org` will open gnu.org in $BROWSER even without the prefix.
 Same goes for magnet links.

+By default it also saves history, which can be viewed by calling `viewhistory` in your spmenu config.
+By default the keybind is Ctrl+h in normal mode.

+## .desktop entry component

 In addition to the $PATH listing, spmenu_run also allows listing out and displaying .desktop entries through the desktop component.
 It does this in style too by default, by displaying the program icon.

+The .desktop entries are looked for recursively in /usr/share/applications, and the icons are looked for recursively in /usr/share/icons/hicolor.
+Of course you can change this path or even add multiple.
+This is done in the configuration file for spmenu_run.

+Entries are cached, so the first time the component is used spmenu will take a while to spawn.
+Just be patient, it will eventually get through all of them.
+To clear the cache (useful if you just installed/uninstalled a program) run `spmenu_run -cc`.

+**NOTE: By default it will hide any entries matching `spmenu` (for convenience) but you can unhide these if you wish through the configuration file.**

+## File manager component

 Finally, it also comes with a file manager component.
-Out of the box this is very basic, but could be expanded to allow for features proper file managers usually have.
+Out of the box this is very basic and only lists out files and opens some default known filetypes in respective programs, but could be expanded to allow for features proper file managers usually have.

 It is intended to be used in your shell scripts with the `-o` flag to select a file.
 You can see this in action in the spmenuify theme manager.

-It can be configured through editing `~/.config/spmenu/run/config`.
-The configuration file can also be moved by setting `${XDG_CONFIG_HOME}`.
-For more information regarding configuration, see 'Configuration'.

 ## Usage